kkawula/minecraft/README.md

 # Minecraft clone in C++
-This is a simple graphics and game engine project, that implements something similar to minecraft.
+This is a simple game engine project, that implements something similar to minecraft.

 > #### **_Contributions are welcome!!_**
+### TODO
+- [ ] change the way of storing chunks, delete smart pointers from map
+- [ ] add rendering of missing blocks
+- [ ] add clouds rendering
+- [ ] improve water mesh generator

 ## Installation and Setup